-It is important to remember that having these risk factors does not mean you will get lymphoma.
+Having these risk factors does not mean you will get lymphoma.
 Many people affected by lymphoma do not have any risk factors.

 The Epstein Barr virus (EBV) is sometimes linked to Hodgkin lymphoma.
 EBV is the virus that causes glandular fever.
 It is very common in the UK and does not usually cause serious illness.
-It is very rare to develop lymphoma because of an EBV infection.
+It is rare to develop lymphoma because of an EBV infection.

 Lymphoma is not infectious and cannot be passed on to other people.

-Conditions such as HIV can weaken the immune system.
-Drugs called immunosuppressants also cause this.
-Some people need this type of drug after an organ transplant or to treat auto-immune disease.
+Drugs called immunosuppressants can also weaken the immune system.
+Some people need these drugs after an organ transplant or to treat auto-immune disease.

-This risk is small.
+This risk is very small.
 Most people who have a close relative with lymphoma will not develop lymphoma.